Looking for murals & street art in Amsterdam

 Sometimes a 'background story' on Instagram is used to support the critical, somewhat cryptic texts.
 The work of Ambrien Moeniralam and Hans de Tweede are examples of this.
 The transient, chalked texts of Cat Calls or Amsterdam (Ambrien) refer to expressions of street intimidation at the exact location of the incident.

 The slogans on the pavement, written in pastel shades, confront the curious reader with brutal words, increasing awareness of street intimidation, as it were.
 Hans de Tweede refers with his 'Save the Curl like Tim' to the disappearance of the pee curl from it Amsterdamse street scene.
-Tags from Rumoer (anti-everything) and NotoiR also have something raw in execution and therefore tie in with the written slogans from the very beginning of the graffiti in Amsterdam.
+Tags from Rumoer (anti-everything) and NotoiR also have something raw in execution and therefore tie in with the written slogans from the very beginning of the graffiti in it Amsterdam.

 The further development of street art and graffiti Amsterdam